jdenen/goggles/README.md

 ## Road to 1.0.0

-I've made a lot of changes recently and bumped the version up to 0.8.0.
+I've made a lot of changes recently and bumped the version up to 0.9.0.
 Check the [CHANGELOG](CHANGELOG.md) for more information about those changes.

-### v0.9.0

-* Browser/size arguments against `Goggles.each` extend configuration instead of overwriting it.
-* End-to-end Cucumber tests

 ### v1.0.0